 A Bluetooth car kit doesn’t require any complicated installation – you either clip it to your visor, dash or an air vent.
 This means it’s easy to pluck out and move over to another car.
 If your family has multiple cars without Bluetooth, a portable Bluetooth car kit is the easiest way for everyone to enjoy hands-free calling and streaming.

 AUX-in and most FM transmitters plug directly into your car charger, so battery life is not a concern.
 However, visor-style kits are completely wireless and require recharging.
 This means that battery life is an important consideration.
 That said, most visor-style kits have batteries that last between 10 and 45 hours, and standby time ranges from three weeks to over six months.
 So there’s plenty of talk time, unless you’re chatting up the hours on a long road trip.

 Almost every Bluetooth device now comes with multipoint pairing.
 Advanced multipoint pairing allows you to connect two phones to the device at the same time.

 Dedicated Mute Button

 Sometimes you need to mute the caller to talk to other passengers, and having a dedicated mute button makes this easy.
 Surprisingly, it’s not a common feature with most Bluetooth car kits.

 Help & Support

 Most Bluetooth car kits have a one-year warranty.
-Manufacturers should be easy to contact if you have a concern or question.
-You should also be able to access a FAQs page, apps, downloads and manuals so that you have all the information you need to make sure you're getting the most out of your hands-free Bluetooth car kit.
+Manufacturers should be easy to contact if you have a concern or question, and you should have access a FAQs page, apps, downloads and manuals so you have all the information you need to get the most out of your hands-free Bluetooth car kit.

-Using your phone while you're behind the wheel is irresponsible.
-It's not only dangerous to you, but also to others on the road.
-With a Bluetooth car kit, you can responsibly take your important phone calls and text messages while you drive.
+Using your phone while you're behind the wheel is irresponsible – it's not only dangerous to you, but also to others on the road.
+With a Bluetooth car kit, you can responsibly take important phone calls and text messages while you drive.